mushipeas/tv-show-renamer/README.md

 `OUTPUT_DIR_ROOT\Series Title\Season XX\Series Title - SXXEXX - Episode Title.ext`

 ### Running the script:

-Once the `config.json` is in place, simply run the script in its root directory:
+Once the `config.json` is in place, simply run the script as its root directory:

     python3 tv-show-renamer

+    or

+    python3 __main__.py

 ### Automation:

 The script can be run on a schedule using Task Scheduler (Win) or cronjobs (UNIX), as long as the config is set up correctly (see above).
+If using a virtual environment, it must be activated by the automation script first (and deactivated after).